icons8/lunacy-docs/docs/man/help.md

 ![alt_text](images/Copy-of7.png "image_tooltip")
 that appears on the screen when you click on the object.
-Alternatively, it's possible to hide element using keyboard shortcut **Ctrl + H.**
+Alternatively, it's possible to hide element using keyboard shortcut `Ctrl` `H`.

 A padlock icon